DePaul vs. Iowa State College Basketball Predictions & Picks - December 1

 DePaul Performance Insights

-- The Blue Demons are being outscored by 5.2 points per game with a -31 scoring differential overall.
-They put up 70 points per game (274th in college basketball) and allow 75.2 per outing (264th in college basketball).
+- The Blue Demons' -31 scoring differential (being outscored by 5.2 points per game) is a result of scoring 70 points per game (274th in college basketball) while allowing 75.2 per contest (264th in college basketball).

-- DePaul loses the rebound battle by an average of 6.4 boards.
-It is recording 27.8 rebounds per game (344th in college basketball) compared to its opponents' 34.2 per contest.

-- DePaul connects on 7 three-pointers per game (222nd in college basketball) compared to its opponents' 6.3.
-It shoots 36.2% from deep while its opponents hit 34.2% from long range.
+- DePaul knocks down 7 three-pointers per game (222nd in college basketball), while its opponents have made 6.3 on average.

 - The Blue Demons average 88.3 points per 100 possessions on offense (281st in college basketball), and give up 94.9 points per 100 possessions (289th in college basketball).

-- DePaul has committed 13.2 turnovers per game (267th in college basketball play) while forcing 13 (126th in college basketball).
+- DePaul forces 13 turnovers per game (126th in college basketball) while committing 13.2 (267th in college basketball play).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.